oliviabrz/oliviabrz/README.md

 ## NBA Application
 The [**NBA**](https://www.olib.cloud/) web application is my final project and first attempt at **Full Stack Development**.
 The application is designed to display various NBA statistics that we pulled from publically available web Api's.
 The application is built using Angular for the front end, Python Flask scripts for the Api's, MySQL for the database, and NGINX for the web server.
-The site itself is hosted in Azure Cloud on a Ubuntu Linux VM.
+The site itself is hosted in Azure Cloud on an Ubuntu Linux VM.

 ### Full Stack Development
 - The development process that encompasses both Frontend (Client) and Backend (Server) technologies